Ankara Esenboğa Airport: Terminals

-Esenboga Airport Domestic and International Terminal constructed under "Build-Operate-Transfer" model has been completed.
-Esenboga Airport current Terminal, which went into operation on October 16, 2006, with a capacity of 10 million passengers, are spread over a 182000 m2 area.
-A new general aviation terminal with 469 m2 area has been opened in January 2012 to service private and business jets.
+Esenboga Airport Domestic and International Terminal was constructed under the "Build-Operate-Transfer" model.
+The current Terminal, which went into operation on 16 October 2006, had a capacity of 10 million passengers, with 182000 m2.
+A new general aviation terminal of 469 m2 was opened in January 2012 to service private aircraft.

-The new terminal, opened in 2006, feature 168000 m2 area, 10,000,000 passenger/year capacity, 18 ea. passenger bridges, 105 check-in counters, 34 passport counters, a parking facility with 123000 m2 area and 4,000 vehicles capacity.
+The new terminal, opened in 2006, is 168000 m2 in area, with a 10,000,000 per year passenger capacity, 18 air bridges, 105 check-in counters, 34 passport counters, a parking facility of 123000 m2 with a 4,000 vehicles capacity.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Ankara Esenboğa Airport: